There is perhaps no narrative in the Old Testament that is the focus of more infidel criticism than 1 Kings 22.

 How is this seeming difficulty to be solved?

-First, since it can be established, on the basis of solid evidence, that the Scriptures are inspired of God (2 Tim.
-3:16-17), and since it is true that the Scriptures testify that Jehovah is holy (Isaiah 6:3) and does not lie (Tit.
+First, since it can be established on the basis of solid evidence that the Scriptures are inspired by God (2 Tim.
+3:16-17), and since it is true that the Scriptures testify that Jehovah is holy (Isa.
+6:3) and does not lie (Tit.
 1:2), it must be concluded that there is some explanation for this context that is in harmony with the lofty character of our Creator.
 The diligent Bible student must search for it.

 Another writer has observed:

-All of these passages simply indicate that when men are determined to disobey their Maker, He will allow them to follow the base inclination of their own hearts.
-For further study of this idiom, see Macknight (29).
+All of these passages simply indicate that when men are determined to disobey their Maker, he will allow them to follow the base inclination of their own hearts.
+For further study of this idiom, see Macknight (1954, 29).